kohth/cilds/README.md

 Getting Started
 -----------
 ### Installation
-add CILDS and necessary folders to the search path of MATLAB.
+add CILDS and necessary folders to the search path of MATLAB. <br />
 File location: main

   `>> cilds_setup`

 If using deconvolution or 'ldsInit' for CILDS, add OASIS[[1]](#1) function found in oasis_matlab folder to the search path of MATLAB.
 For more details, look at https://github.com/zhoupc/OASIS_matlab.
-The demo does not need this.
+The demo does not need this. <br />
 File location: oasis_matlab

   `>> oasis_setup`